What is Islamic Banking

 Islamic Finance in Tanzania

-Tanzania’s population of 60 million is for about 34% Muslim.
+Tanzania’s population of 62 million is about 34% Muslim.
 Tanzania is still in the early stages of adopting Islamic finance, with only one fully-fledged Islamic bank-Amana bank-which primarily offers Shariah-compliant financial products and which started its operations in 2011.

 Since then, a few other commercial banks have started offering Islamic financial services, namely Azania, CRDB, KCB, NBC, and PBZ.